MichaelSebsbe/async-notification-service/src/api/Readme.md

 - **Flexible Targeting**: Send notifications by user IDs, device tokens, platforms, or broadcast to all
 - **Management Portal**: Optional web interface for sending broadcast notifications
 - **Session Management**: Track and manage tokens by session IDs for better user experience
+- **Token Expiration**: Supports automatic token expiration if an expiry date is provided during registration
+- **Token Management**: Automatically replaces existing tokens when registering with the same user/token pair or session ID

 This service manages device tokens for push notifications across different platforms (iOS, Android, and Web).
 > NOTE: Android and Web are not yet implemented